 Additionally, If you are a college student who uses your parents’ address as your permanent place of residence, and you drive a car owned by your parents, you can remain on their policy.
 If you do not bring that car to college with you, you might be able to qualify for additional discounts.

-Car insurance for a 23-year-old costs $1,053 per year, on average, or $88 per month.
+Car insurance for a 23-year-old costs $87 per month, on average.
 Twenty-three-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

-The exact cost of car insurance for a 23-year-old depends on a … read full answerfew factors, including their driving record, gender, location, vehicle, and car insurance company.
-Some of the best insurance companies for 23-year-old drivers are USAA, Travelers and Progressive.
+The exact cost of car insurance for a 23-year-old depends on a few factors, including their driving record, gender, location, vehicle, and car insurance company.
+Some of the best insurance companies for 23-year-old drivers are … read full answerGeico, AAA, and USAA.

 Cost of Car Insurance for a 23-Year-Old by Company